 Unlike cow or goat milk, almond milk is easy to make with just a few simple and inexpensive steps at home.
 No animals necessary!
 But, why almond milk?
-Almond milk is dairy-free and made from raw almonds and water.
-It's rich in vitamins and minerals like calcium, phosphorus, both vitamins A and D, and is a wonderful substitute for cow or goat milk without the saturated fat and cholesterol.
-Homemade almond milk tastes incredible because it's much creamier and tastes fresher than store-bought varieties.
+It is dairy-free and made from raw almonds and water.
+It's rich in vitamins and minerals like calcium and phosphorus, and is a wonderful substitute for cow or goat milk, without the saturated fat and cholesterol.
+Homemade almond milk tastes incredible because it's much creamier and fresher than store-bought varieties.

 RELATED: This Gluten-Free Almond Ricotta Toast Is So Delish

-The process of making almond milk involves soaking raw almonds in purified water over night, then pureeing them in the blender.
-If you don't have a blender, using a food processor is an acceptable substitute; however, I prefer the consistency of the milk in the blender as it's silkier and sweeter.
+The process of making almond milk involves soaking raw almonds in purified water overnight, then puréeing them in the blender.
+If you don't have a blender, using a food processor is an acceptable substitute; however, I prefer the consistency of the milk when processed in the blender as it's silkier.

 Makes 2 cups

 2 cups purified water, plus more for soaking almonds

 1 tsp honey or maple syrup, optional

 1. Place almonds in a large bowl and soak them by covering with an inch of water.
 The almonds will absorb water, so you will see them expand.
 Let the almonds soak uncovered overnight; the longer you soak them, the creamier your milk will be.

 2. Drain the almonds and rinse them under cool water.
 They should now be soft.
 Place the soaked almonds in a blender with two cups of water.
 Blend on high speed for about two to three minutes, or until blended into a fine meal consistency.
 The water will be opaque and white.

 3. Line a strainer with a cheesecloth and strain the almonds over a large bowl.
 Then, pour the almond-milk mixture back into the strainer.
 Using your hands, press all the almond milk from the almond meal.